 The earliest patent for a curling iron appears around the the American Civil War era, in 1866, with many more patents appearing from 1921 forward.
 However, inventions and patents for curling irons were numerous in Europe as well.

 France had at least one curling iron patent by 1870.
-This all coordinates with the timeline of farm life for my great grandmother, grandmother, and Grandmother's successors - my grandfather's second and third wives (he out-lived all three, and on past the middle of the 20th Century).
+This all coordinates with the timeline of farm life for my great grandmother, grandmother, and Grandmother's successors - my grandfather's second and third wives, all of whom used flat iron hair devices.

 Thus, Maxim covered military, household, health, and beauty industry sectors.
 A photo of one of his guns appears below.

 © 2011 Patty Inglish MS